Artist and educator

-Roz Hall is a UK-based digital artist, specialising in portraiture using traditional mediums and on tablet and mobile devices.
+Roz Hall (MA, FHEA) is a UK-based artist, specialising in portraiture using traditional mediums and on tablet and mobile devices.
 Utilising consumer technologies, such as the Apple iPad and Microsoft Surface, his artworks blur the boundaries between contemporary art and personal and social media.

 As an advocate for the Mobile Digital Art movement, he speaks at events, runs practical workshops and writes about the progressive medium.
 He has taught digital painting at Tate Britain, V&A London and the Covent Garden Apple Store, celebrating the creative possibilities of, what is affectionately known as, finger-painting.